Fábio Pacheco

-Fábio José Ferreira Pacheco (born 26 May 1988) is a Portuguese footballer who plays for Moreirense F.C. as a defensive midfielder.
+Fábio José Ferreira Pacheco (born 26 May 1988) is a Portuguese footballer who plays as a defensive midfielder for Liga 3 club A.D.
+Marco 09.

-He made over 150 Primeira Liga appearances for Paços de Ferreira, Vitória Setúbal, Marítimo and Moreirense, and also surpassed a century of appearances in the second tier for Oliveirense, Tondela and Moreirense.
+He made 182 Primeira Liga appearances for Paços de Ferreira, Vitória de Setúbal, Marítimo and Moreirense, and also surpassed a century of appearances in the second tier for Oliveirense, Tondela and Moreirense, winning the title with the latter two clubs.

 Club career

 Paços Ferreira

 Born in Paredes, Porto District, Pacheco spent his entire youth career with F.C.
 Paços de Ferreira, and had three loans to Rebordosa A.C. of the fourth division.
 He made his professional and Primeira Liga debut on 10 May 2009 near the end of the season, as an 88th-minute substitute for Cristiano in a 2–1 home win against C.S.
 Marítimo.

 In August 2010, Pacheco and teammate Carlitos were loaned to Segunda Liga side U.D.
 Oliveirense.

 Tondela

 In July 2011, Pacheco was loaned to C.D.
 Tondela for the upcoming campaign in the third-tier.
 After being promoted as runners-up to Varzim S.C. he rescinded his contract with his parent club and signed permanently.

 Pacheco scored five goals in 2012–13, starting with a 2–0 home victory over F.C.
 Penafiel on 24 November 2012.
 He added a brace on 29 December, in a 3–1 defeat of C.S.
 Marítimo B also at the Estádio João Cardoso.